kimjanssens/webtech2/README.md

 webtech2
 ========
-This is a repository for my school course Webtech 2.
-Here you will find all my projects of this years course.
+This is a repository of [Kim Janssens](http://www.kimjanssens.be) for the course Webtech 2 from [Interactive Multimedia Design](http://www.weareimd.be/)  at the [Thomas More](http://www.thomasmore.be/) college in Mechelen.
+Here you will find all the projects of this years course.

-## Getting to know Github ##
+##Github##
+###What it is###
+GitHub is a web-based hosting service for software development projects that use the Git revision control system.
+GitHub offers both paid plans for private repositories, and free accounts for open source projects.
+###Git concepts###
 - Status
 	> Show what files are ready to be committed or what changes are pending.
 	- git status